Murder of Peter Falconio: Appeals

 On 12 December 2006, Murdoch appealed against his life sentence in the Supreme Court.
 His lawyers lodged eight grounds of appeal.
 Murdoch claimed the evidence of Lees was tainted because she had seen a photograph of him on the internet before she was interviewed by police, as well as an article linking him to the murder.
 On 10 January 2007, the Northern Territory Court of Criminal Appeal (NT CCA) dismissed both limbs of the appeal.

 Murdoch then applied for Special Leave to appeal to the High Court of Australia.
 On 21 June 2007, the High Court refused to grant Special Leave.
-Under the Australian judicial system, Murdoch has now exhausted all opportunities of appeal.
+Under the Australian judicial system, Murdoch had then exhausted all opportunities of appeal.
 Subsequent to the High Court of Australia refusing to grant his application for Special Leave, there was media speculation that Murdoch would lodge a further appeal.
 He launched another appeal to the Northern Territory criminal court of appeal in 2013.